 E-safety is recognised as an essential aspect of strategic leadership in this school and the Headteacher, with the support of Governors, aims to embed safe practices into the culture of the school.
 The Headteacher ensures that the policy is implemented and compliance with the policy monitored.
-The Deputy Head is the e-safety lead and has completed online training.
+The Headteacher is the e-safety lead and has completed online training.
+All DSLs have also completed safety training and all staff regularly access online safety training.